fuse-box/fuse-box/docs/plugins/html/ConsolidatePlugin.md

 # Consolidate Plugin

 ## Description
-Allows importing of templates as a string in your code.
-Please check the [consolidate documentation](https://github.com/tj/consolidate.js) for available template engines.
+Allows importing of templates as a string in your code using the consolidate package.

 ## Install
 This plugin depends on the following node modules:

 - `consolidate`
 - Template engine(s) of your choice, e.g. `pug`, `handlebars` etc.

+Please check the [consolidate documentation](https://github.com/tj/consolidate.js) for available template engines.

 ```bash
 # Using yarn: